History of Lviv: Polish–Ukrainian conflict

-As the Austro-Hungarian government collapsed, on October 18, 1918, the Ukrainian National Council (Rada) was formed in the city, consisting of Ukrainian members of the Austrian parliament and regional Galician and Bucovinan diets as well as leaders of Ukrainian political parties.
+As the Austro-Hungarian government collapsed, on 18 October 1918, the Ukrainian National Council (Rada) was formed in the city, consisting of Ukrainian members of the Austrian parliament and regional Galician and Bucovinan diets as well as leaders of Ukrainian political parties.
 The council announced the intention to unite the West Ukrainian lands into a single state.
-As the Poles were taking their own steps to take over Lviv and Eastern Galicia, Captain Dmytro Vitovsky of the Sich Riflemen led the group of young Ukrainian officers in a decisive action and during the night of October 31 – November 1, the Ukrainian militarymen took control over the city.
-The West Ukrainian People's Republic was proclaimed on November 1, 1918, with Lviv as its capital.
-The proclamation of the Republic—which claimed sovereignty over largely Ukrainian-populated territories—was a complete surprise for the Poles, who constituted a majority in the city.
-Also the Poles considered the territory claimed by the WUPR Polish.
+As the Poles were making efforts to take over Lviv and Eastern Galicia, Captain Dmytro Vitovsky of the Sich Riflemen led the group of young Ukrainian officers in a decisive action and during the night of 31 October – 1 November, the Ukrainian military men took control over the city.
+The West Ukrainian People's Republic was proclaimed on 1 November 1918, with Lviv as its capital.
+The proclamation of the Republic—which claimed sovereignty over largely Ukrainian-populated territories— was a complete surprise for the Poles, who constituted a majority in the city.
+The Poles considered the territory claimed by the WUPR Polish.
 So, while the Ukrainian residents enthusiastically supported the proclamation and the city's significant Jewish minority accepted or remained neutral towards the Ukrainian proclamation, the Polish residents were shocked to find themselves in a proclaimed Ukrainian state.
 Ukrainian soldiers moved to detain the Austrian governor of Galicia, Count Karl von Huyn.
 The governor staunchly refused to formally hand over power to the Ukrainian National Council.
-On November 2, Huyn announced that he is no longer able to perform his official duties and handed his authority over to his Ukrainian deputy, Volodymyr Detsykevych, who in turn relinquished his powers to Ukrainian leaders.
+On 2 November, Huyn announced that he is no longer able to perform his official duties and handed his authority over to his Ukrainian deputy, Volodymyr Detsykevych, who in turn relinquished his powers to Ukrainian leaders.